Kings Theatre, Southsea: Shows

-Many one night touring shows come to the Kings Theatre, from ballet to rock music, through drama to children's shows.
+Many one night touring shows come to the Kings Theatre, from ballet to rock music, through drama to children's shows and comedians.

 Since the major restorations have been undertaken, the Kings Theatre has attracted large national touring productions such as "Chicago", "Beauty & The Beast", "MAMMA MIA!", "The Rocky Horror Show", "Evita" and "Grease".

 The theatre is also host to many local drama societies including The Portsmouth Players, CCADs and South Downe Musical Society.